stevenelson35/stevenelson35.github.io/_posts/2022-07-17-salisbury-house-and-gardens.md

 ![20220717_122900.jpg]({{site.baseurl}}/assets/media/20220717_122900.jpg)

 Edith was an Art History major and the house has many paintings on display.
-The painter with the most paintings in the house was Ghent, who seemed to paint in a *blurry* style, so I didn't take any pictures of hers work ;P.
+The painter with the most paintings in the house was Ghent, who seemed to paint in a *blurry* style, so I didn't take any pictures of her work ;P.

 Photos of other paintings are below.